 A few things influenced my thinking, namely, pride, ignorance and social influence.
 Pride, because I wanted everyone to think I had a perfect marriage.
 That I had married a perfect man, which made me a chooser extraordinaire.

 Ignorance because I was blind, with deep-rooted notions about how a good marriage looks like.

 Social influence because I grew up in a highly patriarchal society – women had less say in relationships; yet were expected to be more mature, carrying the weight of the home if the husband slacked off.

 Even though I was born again Christian, with a vibrant relationship with God and excellent teaching on what it means to be a Christian, at the back of my mind, I felt it was my job to clean up my marriage, clean up my husband and cover for him because “that’s what good wives do.”

 Now my husband was not being irresponsible; he was just in over his head, like most newlywed men who are learning what it means to be a husband and to lead a home.

-When you walk with Jesus, He will point out the error of your ways.
+But when you walk with Jesus, He will point out the error of your ways.
 He’ll show you how to walk straight when you begin to trek sideways.

-So, here it is.
+So here it is.
 Your husband is not a child.
 You need to stop treating him like one.

 You see, when a little person hurts himself, the adult runs over to comfort and sooth their pain, and put away whatever hurt them.
 Errors and pains are inherent to growing up and we all understand that.